4daniel/CurriculumVitae/README.md

 I love Open Source.
 I try to open as much of my work as possible as my GitHub [profile](https://github.com/jadolg) shows.
 I contribute to Projects like [Rocket.Chat](http://rocket.chat) and have my own [Rocket.Chat API wrapper](https://github.com/jadolg/rocketchat_API) written in Python.
 I also contribute to the Cuban Conference about Free and Open Source Software [CubaConf](http://cubaconf.org/).

 * **Programming Languages**
   * **Python:** This is my first class language.
 I have more than 8 years of experience using Python and I'm improving my skills on it every day.
 I have used Django and Flask frameworks for years and can code in Python 2 and 3 both.
+Some of my work is available on [PyPi](https://pypi.org/user/jadolg/)

   * **Java:** I've used java for Desktop applications development using swing, and to write Android applications.
 I can write and deploy java applications from scratch and can learn new java skills very fast.